Baltimore Skipjacks: Atlantic Coast Hockey League

 The Atlantic Coast Hockey League (ACHL) was founded in 1981 to replace the EHL.
 The Advocates raised another US$100,000 to help establish the new league.
 Advocates' president John Haas stated the ACHL was set up "primarily to pay the financial obligations" of the EHL.
-The Advocates also rebranded the team to Baltimore Skipjacks, to avoid paying US$10,000 in trademark rights for the Clippers' name.
+The team was rebranded as the Baltimore Skipjacks, to avoid paying US$10,000 in trademark rights for the Clippers' name.
 The team name had maritime origins in the skipjack boat, which later became one of the state symbols of Maryland in 1985.

 The Skipjacks did not affiliate as an NHL farm team during the season, and chose a green and white color scheme without the gold color used by the North Stars.
-The Skipjacks unveiled a new logo which resembled a ship's wheel, with the team name spelled out with ropes.

-On September 26, 1981, the new team name was announced, and Moose Lallo was named the team's new head coach who agreed to a one-year contract.
+The new logo resembled a ship's wheel, with the team name spelled out with ropes.
+Moose Lallo became the new head coach, agreeing to a one-year contract.
 He had won two championships during twenty years of coaching in the International Hockey League.

-The new Skipjacks finished third place in the 1981–82 ACHL season.
+The new Skipjacks' first game was a 6–4 victory versus the Salem Raiders on October 24, 1981.
+Baltimore finished third place in the 1981–82 ACHL season.
 Jim Stewart was named an ACHL first team all-star, as the league's best goaltender.
 In the 1982 playoffs, Baltimore faced the second place Mohawk Valley Stars.
 In a high-scoring series with 72 goals, the Stars prevailed in seven games.